rendlny/PkmnTCG_WebScraper/README.md

 ## Other Features

-    run through all sets
+- run through all sets
-    check for new sets
+- check for new sets
-    seperate cards by type (Pokemon, Trainer, Eneregy)
+- separate cards by type (Pokemon, Trainer, Energy)